 My wife, who was pre-nursing, took all "lower level" science courses as a pre-nursing requirement.
 This was based on recommendations made by her academic adviser with a pre-nursing focus.
 When it came time to apply to the UW School of Nursing (the number one nursing school in the country at the time) she was surprised to discover that her prerequisite coursework paled in comparison to many of her colleagues who had chosen all upper-level science courses.
 To her boyfriend's dismay :-), she was not admitted into the UW School of Nursing and had to apply elsewhere.
 On a happy note, she was accepted to Seattle Pacific University's School of Nursing later that year!

 If you do not, like my wife, you may regret it later!

 The following is a sample from Boise State Universities designated Pre-PA School Program curriculum.

-With the growth of the PA profession there are now many Universities offering a focused Pre-PA School Program with targeted curriculum designed to help you get into PA school.
+With the growth of the PA profession, there are now many Universities offering a focused Pre-PA School Program with a targeted curriculum designed to help you get into PA school.